Thomas Hammond (regicide)

 Thomas Hammond (c.
-1600–1658), was an officer in the New Model Army and a regicide.
+1600–1658), was an officer in the New Model Army and involved in the regicide of King Charles I.

-Family life
+Early life

 Hammond was the third son of the five children of Dr John Hammond (c.
 1555–1617), physician to the royal household under James I, who purchased the site of Chertsey Abbey in Surrey in 1602.
-His brother was the cleric, Henry Hammond.
-He married Susan Temple (daughter of John Temple of Frankton) in 1635.
+His brother was the cleric Henry Hammond.